 17. China Family

-This small, counter-order spot dishes out BIG Szechuan flavors—the likes of which include Chongqing spicy chicken, chili oil fish and more.
+This small, counter-order spot dishes out BIG Szechuan flavors—the likes of which include Chongqing spicy fried chicken, chili oil fish and more.
 Portions are generous, spice levels are high and the scallion pancakes?
 As close to perfection as you can get.

 If you make it here, keep an eye out for Saukam who, more often than not, can be found “cozying up to the bar with a big plate of their linguine with jumbo prawn scampi.”